stavsap/Jenkins-On-Docker/README.md

 ```

-# Inital Setup
+# Initial Setup

-After succesful deployment, open a browser and go to you host ip or localhost http://{host-ip}:8080.
+After successful deployment, open a browser and go to you host ip or localhost http://{host-ip}:8080.

-Now you will be requesed for the admin passphrase that you should be able to see im the final log print of the eployment.
+Now you will be requested for the admin passphrase that you should be able to see im the final log print of the deployment.

 Enter it, Install suggested plugin and create you own admin user.